worthingtonse/Scopeofwork/README.md

 # Scopeofwork
 Scope of work for the API SDK project

+# 1. Define project requirements

+# 2. Identify key tasks and milestones

-Define the Scope of the SDK
+## Define the Scope of the SDK

 Determine exactly what functionalities will be included in the SDK.
 This should cover the core capabilities like data shredding, routing, and reassembly for secure token creation and distribution.